 Tell me more about the museum.
 What are your visions/goals for it in the community?

-The museum explores the past, present, and future of Jewish Washington in the nation’s capital to inspire audiences to connect, reflect, and act—to connect across families and diverse communities and cultures; to reflect upon the relevance of history to today; and to act on behalf of their own individuals and communities.
+The museum explores the past, present, and future of Jewish Washington in the nation’s capital, inspiring audiences to connect, reflect, and act: to connect across families, diverse communities, and cultures; to reflect upon the relevance of history to today; and to act on behalf of their own communities.
 We’re building this new history and culture museum in downtown Washington to inspire civic engagement and spark cross-cultural conversation.
-I just can’t think of a better time to be doing this, in this country.
+I can’t think of a better time in this country to be doing this work.

 According to my research, the museum used to be housed in a historic synagogue.
 What will be happening there?
 Has the new site already launched, or is it still being built?

 We have been under construction since December 2020—which was a remarkable decision to go to construction in the middle of a global pandemic!
-We took a deep breath, exhaled, and . . . we were ready to go, so we didn’t delay, and it worked out to our benefit.
+We were ready to go, so we didn’t delay, and it worked out to our benefit.

 What value has being part of the BFF ecosystem brought to you and the museum?

 The Foundation was an early supporter, which was vital in helping other foundations realize our importance.
-This museum would not be built without the incredible founding families of Washington who have really stepped up to make this dream a reality.
+This museum could not have been built without the incredible founding families of Washington who have really stepped up to make this dream a reality.

-More specifically, the Bernstein Family Grant (Jewish Causes) provides program support, specifically for our Teen Council, which is an initiative we have created over the last couple of years as we planned the museum.
-So, what we’ve been doing with the annual grant support is engaging high school students from the district and surrounding areas.
+More specifically, the Bernstein Family Grant provides program support for our Teen Council, which is an initiative that engages high school students from the district and surrounding areas.
 Not all of them are Jewish, which is fascinating, but they are enthusiastic—about history, advocacy, and museums!
 It’s really a remarkable experience: they’ve gotten to go behind the scenes and see how a museum is being built.
 They’ve worked with our architects and met with humanities scholars, discussing how to design activities that would reach out to their peer audiences.
+They’re building their own exhibit on the fencing outside the museum.
 And they’ve learned about the role of community, which is where my heart’s been.
-Lastly and most excitingly, on the fencing outside the museum, they will be building their own exhibit.
-They’ve learned public speaking skills, developed core friendships—especially during this pandemic time, when they were really isolated, I just think this is transformational.
+They’ve learned public speaking skills, developed core friendships—especially during this pandemic time, when they were really isolated, I think this is transformational.
 They are ambassadors for the museum!
 The Bernstein Family Grant has made this all possible.
-We feel very fortunate to have partnered with the foundation in this work.
+We feel very fortunate to have partnered with the Foundation in this work.

 Has Covid changed the way you work or view your role in society?
 If so, how?

-Your career seems to center on “connect and learn about the past, reflect on how you can make a difference, and act to make the world a better place.”
-How can the connecting with the past lead to social change in the present and future?
+Your career seems to center on this mission: “connect and learn about the past, reflect on how you can make a difference, and act to make the world a better place.”
+How can connecting with the past lead to social change in the present and future?

 We seem to be entering a new age of philanthropy and activism, based on the intersectionality and interconnectedness of previously separate interest categories.
 How can the museum be a leader in this environment?